The Clinical Reality: Do Vertical Mice Reduce Carpal Tunnel Pressure?

 The Impact of Forearm Rotation (Pronation)

 This finding challenges the core marketing claim of vertical mice.
-The data indicates that rotating the arm from "palm down" (pronated) to "handshake" (neutral) causes minimal difference in actual carpal tunnel pressure.
-The body appears to tolerate forearm rotation relatively well, implying that the "twisted arm" is not the primary cause of intracarpal pressure buildup.
+The data indicates that rotating the arm from "palm down" to "handshake" causes minimal difference in actual carpal tunnel pressure.
+The body tolerates forearm rotation relatively well.

 The Impact of Task Activity

-The significant risk factor identified was not the position of the hand, but the activity of the hand.
-Simply resting the hand on a mouse generates low pressure.
-However, the moment the user begins to actively use the device (moving the cursor, clicking buttons), the pressure spikes significantly.
-This suggests that the effort of use—the muscle tension required to perform the task—is a more critical variable than the angle of the wrist.
+The significant risk factor was the activity of the hand, not just the position.
+The moment the user begins to click and move, pressure spikes.
+The effort of use is a more critical variable than the angle of the wrist.

 Conclusion

-Based on the rigorous data from these two studies, the vertical mouse presents a biomechanical paradox.
-While it visually aligns the forearm in a "neutral" posture, this realignment does not translate into a statistically significant reduction of intracarpal canal pressure.
+Based on rigorous data, the vertical mouse presents a biomechanical paradox.
+While it visually aligns the forearm, this does not translate into a significant reduction of intracarpal pressure.
+The failure stems from compensatory wrist extension and the fact that task-related exertion overrides postural benefits.

 References